 P3 Lab research

-In a separate project with Hahrie Han and Michelle Oyakawa, our book Prisms of the People: Power and Organizing in 21st Century America (University of Chicago Press, 2021) draws on a multi-year, multi-method, six state study of grassroots organizations that won significant victories.
+In a separate project with Hahrie Han and Michelle Oyakawa, our book Prisms of the People: Power and Organizing in 21st Century America (University of Chicago Press, 2021) uses a most-different case selection strategy to study grassroots organizations in six American states that won significant victories.
 We examine how organizational leaders build constituency bases with the kinds of characteristics that enable the collective and strategic exercise of political power.
 My first book, also co-authored with Hahrie Han, Groundbreakers: How Obama’s 2.2 Million Volunteers Transformed Campaigning in America (Oxford University Press, 2014) analyzed how the Obama campaign turned a social movement into an electoral machine.
 We identify how parties and campaigns interact with—and sometimes act as—social movements.
 Before graduate school, I worked as a political and community organizer in Ohio and Rio de Janeiro and earned a B.A. in social studies from Harvard.